Here’s the basics on Public Liability Insurance

 - you – or your business representatives – work at client premises.

-So, if you or your employees come into contact with people from outside your business, you could consider Public Liability Insurance.
+So if you or your employees come into contact with people who don't work in your business, you could consider Public Liability Insurance.

-You can never predict how, when or where problems can occur.
-This type of insurance includes cover towards legal bills or compensation claims - issues which are hard to predict, but could prove costly should they arise.
+You can't always know in advance when or where a problem may occur.
+This type of insurance includes cover towards legal bills or compensation claims – issues which are hard to predict, but could prove costly if they arise.

-Just to be sure, it’s worth stating what Public Liability Insurance won’t cover, such as: injuries or accidents that happen to you at work, damage to your own business property, or that of your workers.
-Situations like these would usually be covered under employers' liability cover, or other types of business insurance.
+Just to be sure, it’s worth stating what Public Liability Insurance won’t cover, such as: injuries or accidents that happen to you or your employees at work, or damage to your business property.
+Situations like these would usually be covered under Employer's Liability Insurance, or other types of business insurance.

-What types of businesses need Public Liability Insurance?
+What types of businesses should consider Public Liability Insurance?

 It’s an important cover for any business that interacts with the public.
 Many businesses have some contact with customers, suppliers, or members of the public, meaning they’re exposed to a degree of risk.

-From homeworkers to tradespeople, we cover a wide variety of different business types - those shown below are just examples of areas of activity which could benefit from our insurance.
+From homeworkers to tradespeople, we cover a wide variety of different business types - here are some examples of the businesses we cover: